-Natchez, Miss. - The first vampire I ever met lived in Natchez.
+Natchez, Miss. - The only vampire I ever met was in Natchez, Mississippi.

 Natchez is one of the oldest towns on the Mississippi River—settlers were there in the 1600s.
 And when you look at it on a map, it’s as if the river actually bends toward the town, as if Natchez has this mysterious magnetic pull.
 It’s a town full of transients—Mark Twain slept there.
 It’s a town full of characters.
 I was there to find those people: to write a story about the most interesting locals.